On the Existence of the Adversarial Bayes Classifier (Extended Version): More General Results

 \subsection{A Motivating Example--Applying Theorem~\ref{th:main_general}}

 To show the utility of Theorem~\ref{th:main_general}, we present an application inspired by NLP.
 For clarity, we choose a model of discrete perturbations somewhat simpler than Example~\ref{ex:NLP}.
 Let $X$ be all strings of finite length with a finite alphabet $\cA$.
 This space is countable and therefore separable.
 Furthermore, this space is discrete.
-Recall that discrete spaces are metric spaces with the discrete metric.
-Moreover, the Borel $\sigma$-algebra consists of all subsets of $X$, which implies that $\sU(X)$ and $\cB(X)$ are equal.
+Recall that in a discrete space, every set is measurable.
+Hence, the Borel $\sigma$-algebra consists of all subsets of $X$, which implies that $\sU(X)$ and $\cB(X)$ are equal.

 We will define our perturbations as swapping two letters in a string at specified positions.
 Formally, for $w\in X$, let $|w|$ denote the length of the string.
 Furthermore, let $T$ be the set of functions defined by